johnmurch/seo-entities/README.md

 # seo-entities
-Proof of Concept - based on https://twitter.com/wilreynolds/status/1010243672179388418
+Built as a Proof of Concept - based on https://twitter.com/wilreynolds/status/1010243672179388418

->
-Hey folks, need help.
-I'm looking for a tool where I can drop in 200k URLs and get entities for each URL, easily exportable in a CSV, I know Google and IBM watson do this, but I don't they don't have easy interfaces for me to pull this quickly w/o writing some code / scripts.
+>Hey folks, need help.
+I'm looking for a tool where I can drop in 200k URLs and >get entities for each URL, easily exportable in a CSV, I know Google and IBM >watson do this, but I don't they don't have easy interfaces for me to pull >this quickly w/o writing some code / scripts.
 TY!

-### Proof of Concept
+### Overview

 Build a system that will take a URLs and generate entities from the content.